Near Winnsboro in Fairfield County, South Carolina — The American South (South Atlantic)

 — Submitted January 13, 2011.

 Credits.
 This page was last revised on August 16, 2018.
-This page originally submitted on December 15, 2008, by Michael Sean Nix of Spartanburg, South Carolina.
-This page has been viewed 1,061 times since then and 21 times this year.
+It was originally submitted on December 15, 2008, by Michael Sean Nix of Spartanburg, South Carolina.
+This page has been viewed 1,126 times since then and 22 times this year.
 Last updated on August 16, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
 Photos: 1, 2, 3, 4, 5, 6. submitted on December 15, 2008, by Michael Sean Nix of Spartanburg, South Carolina.
 7, 8. submitted on March 12, 2011, by Ricky D. Smith of Amarillo, Texas. • Bernard Fisher was the editor who published this page.